Learn how to get ready for your exam day and know what to expect during and after the test.

 Your exam score will be shown on your screen immediately after you’ve completed your exam.
 If you’ve passed the exam, you will receive a congratulatory email from CompTIA Certmetrics with instructions on how to access your record.

-Please make sure that you keep records of:
+Please make sure that you keep records of the following:

 You will need this information to be able to log in to your certification account.

 Don’t give up!
 It’s not the end of your certification path, and you can take your exam again.
-Here are ideas how to prepare for your retake.
+Here are some ideas how to prepare for your retake: